aduffeck/has_alter_ego/README.md

     => #<Car id: 1, brand: "Lotus", model: "Elise">

 Whenever the seed definition changes the objects in the database inherit the changes unless they have been overridden.

+Note that if the table has a numeric primary key has_alter_ego reserves the first n IDs for seed objects (default=1000), so the next non-seed object will get the ID 1001.
+The number of reserved objects can be set with the optional *:reserved_space* parameter, e.g.

+    has_alter_ego :reserved_space => 5000

+You always have to make sure that no seed IDs clash with IDs in the database.

 You can check if an object was created from seed definition with *has_alter_ego?*:

     @car = Car.find(1)